Tim’s take:

 That is the calendar in outline.
 The useful detail is in how far each region sits from that line, and in what this season’s weather has already done to it.
 After a dry April and May across much of England, parts of harvest 2026 are likely to come early on the lighter land.
 This page sets out the typical window for each crop, the regional running order, and where to watch the real numbers as they land.

 For the fuller picture of areas and crop condition going into the season, start with our harvest 2026 outlook.
+And for how the season is turning out, now forecast to be the smallest harvest since detailed records began in 1984, our harvest 2026 progress report tracks each AHDB report as it lands.

 The harvest 2026 calendar at a glance